IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/ContentSupport.md

 ## Content Support

-Contetn Support for all Collections, resources and environments are handled by the Content Author
+Content Support for all Collections, resources and environments are handled by the Content Author

 To report/log a content issue follow steps listed below.